Value Functions Factorization with Latent State Information Sharing in Decentralized Multi-Agent Policy Gradients: Conclusions

 \section{Conclusions}

-In this paper, we propose LSF-SAC, a novel framework that combines latent state information assisted individual value estimation for joint value function factorization and multi-agent entropy maximization, for a collaborative multi-agent reinforcement learning under the CTDE paradigm.
+In this paper, we propose LSF-SAC, a novel framework that combines latent state information assisted individual value estimation for joint value function factorization and multi-agent entropy maximization, for collaborative multi-agent reinforcement learning under the CTDE paradigm.
 We introduce an information-theoretical regularization method for optimizing the latent state information assisted latent information generator to efficiently and effectively utilize extra state information in individual value estimation, while CTDE can still be maintained through a soft-actor-critic design.
 We also propose one possible implementation of expanding the off-policy maximum entropy deep reinforcement learning to the multi-agent domain with latent state information.

-We empirically show that latent state information sharing significantly improves the power of value function decomposition operators.
-Empirical results in SMAC show that our framework significantly outperforms the baseline methods on the SMAC environment.
+Empirical results show that our framework significantly outperforms the baseline methods on the SMAC environment.
 We further analyze the key factors contributing to the performance in our framework by a set of ablation studies.
-In future works, we plan to focus on expanding the proposed method to a continuous action space with different policy gradient methods.
+In future works, we plan to focus on expanding the proposed method with better generation and utilization of the extra state information with theoretical demonstrations of its assisting benefits.